Issue 05I don't know overseas laws and regulations!

 As an example, when translating into French, you need to pay attention to the following points.

-In French, the use of guillemets « » is common in the place of double quotation marks “ ” in English.
-However, depending on the project, the same double quotation marks as in English may also be used.
-So once again, the rules should be clearly established beforehand.
+In French, guillemets « » are commonly used instead of the English double quotation marks “ ”.
+However, depending on the project, the same double quotation marks as in English may also be used, so it is necessary to clearly establish the usage rules beforehand.

 The formatting of numbers and symbol notations, such as quotation marks and apostrophes, differ in each language.